MicrosoftDocs/mixed-reality/mixed-reality-docs/qr-code-tracking.md

 }
 </syntaxhighlight>

-See the following file for verbose details:
-*need public URL*

-## Using the Plugin in Windows UWP
+## Using the Plugin in Windows UWP in VS (without Unity)
+To use the QRTrackingPlugin in VS, you will need toadd reference of the QRTrackingPlugin to the .winmd.
+You can find the required files for supported platforms [here] (https://github.com/Microsoft/MixedRealityToolkit-Unity/tree/master/Assets/HoloToolkit-Preview/QRTracker/Plugins/WSA)

 C++/CX